Meeting cost inputs

 Worked Examples:

-Custom recurrence entered as zero
+Custom recurrence error

 FAQ:

-Why are results not showing?
+Why are no results shown?

 Glossary: